On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 \subsection{Membership Problem For Arbitrary Hypergraphs}

-It turns out that the general membership problem MEM can be straightforwardly reduced to MEM-1.
-This is not a big surprise because the most important part in checking whether a hypergraph is generated by a fusion grammar is to be able to check which vertices are fused and which are not.
-The method of doing this, which involves colours and evidence paths, has already been presented in Section \ref{ssec_results_mem1}.
-Now let us extend MEM-1 to MEM-2, which is almost the desired membership problem MEM.
+Now, we shall show how to reduce the general membership problem MEM to the case of one-hyperedge hypergraphs MEM-1.
+This is possible because the most important part in checking whether a hypergraph is generated by a fusion grammar is to be able to check which vertices are fused and which are not.
+Let us extend MEM-1 to MEM-2, which is almost the desired membership problem MEM.